chaunceygardiner/weewx-weatherboard/README.md

    Update the `title`, `subtitle`, `loop_data_file`, `contact_email` and `page_udpate_pwd` as to appropriate values.
 (Note: the `page_update_pwd` is used on the URL in order to keep WeatherBoard from timing out.)

+1. If your site has a logo (image file), update `logo` with the path to the image.

 1. If you with to wire up Google Analytics, fill in `googleAnalyticsId` and, optionally, `analytics_host`.